 If your computer makes noises, then you’re having a hardware issue of some type, which means you’ll probably need to open the case to determine what’s causing the noise.
-There are only a few components in the computer that move, so unless the noise is a beep, then there is likely an issue with a drive or a fan.
-If you are not comfortable opening the computer case while the computer is running, be sure to take it to a computer repair shop so they can help find the cause.
+There are only a few components in the computer that move and make sound, so unless the noise is a beep, then there is likely an issue with a drive or a fan.
+If you are not comfortable opening the computer case while the computer is running, be sure to take it to a computer repair shop to get tech support that can help find the cause.

 Computer Noises From Inside The Case

 If your computer makes weird noises inside the case, it can only be caused by a few things.
-The components that can generate noise in the PC are the fans (there could be several), CD or DVD drive, Floppy drive, hard drive and power supply.
-You should start by ejecting any disks that might be inside of any of the drives, such as the floppy, Zip drive or CD drive.
+The components that can generate noise in the PC are the fans (there could be several), CD or DVD drive, hard drive and power supply.
+You should start by ejecting any disks that might be inside of any of the drives.
 If there are no disks, and no activity lights on those devices, then it is likely one of the following:

 Computer Makes Noises From Fan